meghamitra08/SQL-Projects/README.md

 Behavioral Patterns: Highlighted customers purchasing specific products and tracked recurring buyers.
 Data Integrity: Ensured consistent data by enforcing constraints and performing updates where required.

+# Electronic gadgets sales Analysis:

+This project demonstrates the creation and management of an SQL database for an e-commerce platform that sells electronic gadgets.
+The primary goal of the project is to design and implement a database that tracks customers, products, orders, and order items in an efficient and normalized way, providing essential functionalities for managing an electronic gadget store.

 # Customer Purchase & Delivery Analysis:

 Key Objective: